likhith1072/Blogging-platform-with-dashboard/README.md

 For Creating new posts, Go to profile->select Create a post.
 You can monitor your posts, comments and users

-👉 Please note: This is only a demo account.
+👉 Please note: This is only a demo account for Admin.

-👉 For Experiencing how Authentication works signup with you email instead of Demo login credientials.
+👉 For Experiencing General Users(non Admin) Features and how Authentication works, signup with you email instead of Demo login credientials.

 ## 🚀 Features